AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-13-operating-system-scheduling-algorithms.md

 **CPU utilization** refers to the fraction of time during which the CPU is actively executing process instructions as opposed to servicing I/O operations.
 Suppose we have `n` independent processes.
 If the probability of any process requesting I/O operations is `p`, then by independence, the total probability of I/O operations occurring is `p^n`.
 Therefore, our CPU utilization is the total percentage of work minus the percentage of work "wasted" on I/O. Mathematically, this can be expressed as `1 - p^n` (assuming that context switches are negligible, which isn't always the case).

-{% include linkedHeading.html heading="Categories of Scheduling Algorithm Systems" level=2 %}
+## Categories of Scheduling Algorithm Systems

 So far, we've looked at the terms preemptive and non-preemptive scheduling.
 But there are actually three overarching categories that we'll group our scheduling algorithms into (and then classify them as either preemptive or non-preemptive).
 These are based on the types of systems we're working with: